Rex Walters

-Rex Andrew Walters (born March 12, 1970) is an American professional basketball coach and former player who serves as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).
+Rex Andrew Walters Sr. (born March 12, 1970) is an American professional basketball coach and former player who last served as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).
 Previously, he was the associate head coach at Wake Forest University under Danny Manning.
 Prior to Wake Forest, he spent time at Nevada under Eric Musselman.
-He has made head coaching stops with the Grand Rapid Drive (NBA G-League), the University of San Francisco and Florida Atlantic University.
+He has made head coaching stops with the Grand Rapids Drive (NBA G-League), the University of San Francisco and Florida Atlantic University.

 Walters pedigree for coaching began as a player, receiving tutelage from some of the game legendary coaches.
 Roy Williams at the University of Kansas and the NBA's Chuck Daly, Larry Brown and Pat Riley all mentored Walters during his years as a player.
 Walters played college basketball at Northwestern and Kansas.
 In 1993, he received a Bachelor of Science in Education degree from the University of Kansas.
 After Kansas, he played professionally for ten years, including seven seasons in the NBA from 1993 to 2000.
 Walters has been active on Apple Podcasts hosting his own show Real Talk Basketball with Rex Walters.